 Will Openverse be Integrated into WordPress?

 Yes, that is the plan, according to Matt Mullenweg.
 You may soon be able click “Add Media” and browse through over 600 million photos and files.
+Click here to see the plans for Openverse in WordPress.

 If you want to use Openverse inside your WordPress site today, that’s possible with a plugin.
 Automattic’s Jetpack plugin will include links to Openverse (and Pexels and Google Photos) when you add images to the block editor